Origin of Pajamas Music

 Also during this hiatus, I decided to focus my hard work and effort on this activity that I really enjoyed, while happily and a little surprisingly coming to the realization that this was something I was reasonably good at doing.

 Since the Spring of 2021, I’ve been playing in retirement settings as a way to connect with people, for personal fulfillment and to supplement my own modest retirement.
 Since then, I have built up a sizable base of clients in different locations and settings around town (independent and assisted living, rehab, memory care, etc).
-I’m also still frequently asked to play at local outdoor markets and some casual dining places, and I am so happy to be returning this Spring to the Douglass Loop Farmers Market for my 5th year in a row, as it, along with the people who frequent it, has always been very near and dear to me.
+I’m also still frequently asked to play at local outdoor markets and some casual dining places, and I am so happy to be returning in the Spring of 2023 to the Douglass Loop Farmers Market for my 6th consecutive year, as it, along with the people who frequent it, has always been very near and dear to me.

 The breadth and depth of my “repertoire” aligns itself more closely with a coffee shop crowd as opposed to a biker bar, and I probably won’t be covering KC and the Sunshine Band or Wild Cherry in this lifetime, but that’s just fine.
 I do what I do and folks of a certain age and families seem to enjoy the kind of music I am able to provide.